RAP-group/empathy_intonation_perc/docs/pre_reg/preregistration_empathy.md

 ### Explanation of existing data

 We piloted the 2AFC experiment on 100 native Spanish speakers to assure critical item quality and assess the difficulty of the task.
+Crucially, our existing data does not include our population of interest, L2 learners.

 ### Data collection procedures

-We will recruit 250 human participants for the remainder of this study.
+We will recruit 200 human participants for the remainder of this study.
 Participants will be adult native speakers of English with varied levels of proficiency in Spanish (determined by the LexTALE task).
 Participants will be recruited via Prolific and will be compensated at a rate of
 $9.52 per hour for their time.
-We estimate the task will take approximately 17 minutes to complete, thus each participant will receive
+We estimate the task will take approximately 15 minutes to complete, thus each participant will receive
 $2.70 for completing all 3 tasks.

 ### Sample size